mo-kasiri/catch_ball/README.md

 4- Open your Terminal app inside Root directory of the project and run main.py: `python main.py`<br>
 5- Play the game
 # How to play
-In the game play you have to try to catch the Balls with your hand (dosn't matter which one), so just open your hand and when an insect is in your hand you have to close it instantly.
+In the game-play, try to catch the Balls with your hand (it doesn't matter which one), so open your hand, and when an insect comes inside your hand, try to close it instantly..
 # Soloution for possible errors
-1- You must have a webcam for running this game, or you can use your smart phone as a webcam<br>
+1- You must have a webcam for playing this game, or you can use your smart phone as a webcam<br>
-2- Maybe you need to change your webcam ID and set it on 0<br>
+2- You need to change your webcam ID and set it to 0, or if it is not possible to change the camera ID, you can open main.py file and in line 10 change the ID, set it on your webcam ID<br>
-3- Maybe Your webcam is upside down<br>
+3- Check the direction of your webcam, and make sure that it's not upside down or reflects your picture as a mirror (that would cause the hand image in the game moves in the opposite direction of your actual hand)<br>
-4- Install missed libraries such as cvzone, mediapipe, opencv and pygame<br>
+4- In case of missing a specific library make sure which one is missing, and try to Install it (it could be any one of these "cvzone, mediapipe, opencv and pygame")<br>
-5- Restart the game :)<br>
+5- If you are encountered problems during playing the game, such as speed going down or the game doesn't work correctly, restarting the game may solve the problem:)<br>